 Signing a new contractor involves a level of calculated risk on the part of the buyer.
 It is therefore your responsibility to explain as far as possible how you have considered and mitigated against any potential risks.

 Most bids require records of your financial history.
 Be as forthcoming as you can with this otherwise they may think you’re hiding something.
-We always recommend (and most tenders would require) that you should only apply for contracts if the value is less than 1/3rd of your annual turnover.
+We always recommend (and most tenders would require) that you should only apply for contracts worth up to 1/3rd of your annual turnover.

 You should offer the best possible references, case studies and contract examples.
 Make them relevant to the project in terms of scope, value, location, timescales, etc. Your reputation will go a long way towards making up the buyer’s mind.